edurant/edurant.github.io/courses/csc4651/index.md

 Rosie is MSOE's high performance supercomputer, which we will be using in this class.
 Please see the [Rosie User Guide](https://docs.hpc.msoe.edu/).

-Please see the [user guide section on running MATLAB's Deep Learning Toolbox running on Rosie](https://docs.hpc.msoe.edu/#/tips/matlab?id=deep-learning-toolbox).
+Please see the [user guide section on running MATLAB on Rosie using VNC Desktop in local browser](https://docs.hpc.msoe.edu/#/matlab/desktop?id=rosie-vnc-desktop-in-local-browser).
 This is the recommended environment for this course.
 The course does not assume prior knowledge of MATLAB or Python, etc.